 We understand individuals and small businesses may not have the resources to book an exclusive group or one-to-one session, so we operate a wait list system.
 Give us you contact details and when enough people have registered their interest we'll be in touch to organise a date.
 For most sessions you'll be alongside (virtually that is) no more than five other trainees.

 This is the way most organisations choose to work with us.
-You get to choose the workshop, nominate who you want to sit the session and fix a time and date that suits everyone.
+You get to choose the workshop, nominate who you want to sit the session, fix a time and date that suits everyone and decide whether you want online or in-person delivery.
 We do the rest – even down to tweaking the training to match your specific needs.
 All we need is a bit of information about you so click the organise button to get the ball rolling.

 Just you and the trainer’s undivided attention.
 Some people prefer to sit our courses on their own.
 Click the button to tell us a bit about yourself and suggest a date.

 Maybe you don’t want or need a full training course but would like a little help.
 Or maybe you’d like a lot of help.
 Either way coaching and mentoring could be the answer.
 Tell us more and we’ll be in touch.

 For press and PR people, heads of departments/services and senior managers who already have a good understanding of the interview process – in particular the importance of identifying key messages and “selling” those messages through techniques such as repetition.
 The workshop will build on existing skills and benefit anybody who may have to represent their organisation in times of emergency and/or crisis.
 Participants are likely to have been interviewed many times before on radio and by the print media but perhaps have less experience in front of camera.